 The Beja have practiced a diluted form of Islam for centuries.
 It's part of their culture.

 Egyptian Christians live near the Beja.
 Pray they will take the good news of Christ to the Beja people.
 Pray they will be able to overcome any tribal hostilities.

-"If anyone comes to your meeting and does not teach the truth about Christ, don’t invite that person into your home or give any kind of encouragement."
-2 John 1:10
+"If anyone comes to you and does not bring this teaching, do not receive him into your house or give him any greeting," 2 John 1:10

 Pray that todays’ people group rejects false teachers and false doctrine.

 There are apparently only a few followers of Christ among the Beja of Egypt today.
 Pray they will meet together to encourage one another and be bridges to reach more of their neighbors for Christ.
 Pray the Beja will once again discover their ancient Christian heritage, and that the Lord will remember the prayers of their ancestors.